What is Reverse Merger?

 However, given the limitations and the scope of misuse of such routes owing to limited transparency and information asymmetry, it has enabled many in the financial sector sphere to take advantage of such loopholes.
 It becomes imperative that ethical frameworks be well imbibed in them to avoid such occurrences.

 Once such issues are taken care of, the only factor the private companies need to consider becomes the limited scope of such routes as a contrast to that of the IPO route and also the essential nitty-gritty involved in managing the regulatory requirements demanded from that of a public company.

-This has been a guide to what is Reverse Merger and its definition Here we discuss the example of reverse merger along with its advantages and disadvantages.
+This article has been a guide to what is Reverse Merger and its definition.
+Here we discuss the example of a reverse merger along with its advantages and disadvantages.
 You can learn more about accounting from the following articles –